das-sandipan/sdas-repo/README.md

 # sdas-repo
-This is for AI model development
+This is specificaly for AI model development
+Author - Sandipan DAS